Black Vulture

 Black Vulture Image by Bill Moses

-The 10-year migration count trends for Black Vultures suggest mostly stable populations across North America with 77% of 31 total sites showing stable counts (no statistically supported increase or decrease) during this span.
-Populations are mostly stable regionally with both increasing and stable counts observed in the Gulf Region and mostly stable counts in the East Region (see pie charts and trend maps below).
-Twenty-year count trends (not shown) also reflect a mostly stable population (East Region: 7 stable, 4 increase, 2 decrease; Gulf Region: 1 increase, 2 stable).
-Fort Smallwood, Maryland, counts one of the highest numbers of black vultures in the spring with an average of 492, and showed stable counts for the recent decade.
-Increases have been observed in northeastern states as this species expands its range northward.
+The 10-year migration count trends for Black Vulture suggest mostly stable populations across North America as 60.6% of sites showing stable counts during this span.
+Populations are mostly stable in each of the main regions they are found, the Gulf and the East Regions (see pie charts below).
+Twenty-year count trends (not shown) also reflect a mostly stable population.
+Fort Smallwood, Maryland, counts one of the highest numbers of Black Vultures in the spring with an average of 492.
+Increases have been observed across the Eastern states as this species expands its range northward, with recent documentations of breeding vultures as far north as Vermont (Crowley 2022).
+Migration counts of Black Vultures in many areas are made more challenging by these increasing numbers of resident birds.

 Please cite this page as: